Configure Search Criteria

 File

-Adust Form in book-search.component.html
+Adust Form in <resource>-search.component.html

 <form [formGroup]="bookSearchFormGroup">